has accepted (or even jumped at

 - In End of Evangelion, Shinji says this to Asuka when the burden of creating a new world falls on his shoulders.
 She refuses.

-- Monkey D. Luffy gets an entire speech dedicated to the fact he can't survive without his True Companions.
-A recent arc also had Luffy alone making several off-hand comments wishing his crew was present to do what he could not.
+- Monkey D. Luffy from One Piece gets an entire speech dedicated to the fact he can't survive without his True Companions.
+A later arc also had Luffy alone making several off-hand comments wishing his crew was present to do what he could not.

 Luffy: I don't know how to use a sword, Shark Face!!!
 I don't know how to navigate either!!!
 I can't cook!!
 And I can't tell lies!!